navigation

 November 1917: Moving towards Cambrai

 By November 1917, the 62nd Division was in the Havrincourt sector, south-west of Cambrai.
+This is where Herbert rejoined the war (possibly 3rd to 6th November)after two years out, back in England recovering from a wound he sustained in 1915.

 This area mattered because it sat in front of the Hindenburg Line.
 Cambrai itself was an important German supply centre, and the ground around Bourlon Ridge became one of the key objectives.